kdis-lab/MIML/README.md

 ## Getting the library

-Before downloading the library, it is necessary to have Java Development Kit version 8 or higher installed.

 The project can be download using maven tool, java project or from a compiled version (jar file).
 Detailed information about getting and running the library can be consulted in [user's manual](https://github.com/kdis-lab/MIML/blob/master/userManual/MIML-UserManual.pdf).

-To install and run the MIML library the following requirements are needed:
+Before downloading the library, it is necessary to have Java Development Kit version 8 or higher installed.
+Besides, these following dependences are needed:
 |Dependence|Version|
 |-----------|-----------|
 |Java|1.8|